There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 Organic traffic measures the number of visitors coming to your site from organic search results.

-It is important because it’s a good indication of how well your website is performing in the search engines.
+Of course, it’s a good indication of how well your website is performing in the search engines.

 If you have a lot of organic traffic, it means that people are finding your site when they search for specific keywords.